HappyRay/testscribe/docs/faq.markdown

 # Why is a mock annotated with the target type in the generated code
 This makes it easier to find where this type is used.

+# Is the tool helpful if I use Python notebooks?
+Currently, there is no direct integration of this tool with Python notebooks such as Jupyter Notebooks.
+The tool can be helpful to test Python functions defined in Python scripts which are referenced by the notebooks.
+You can maintain more complex logics in these functions.